• Share this on:

 Develop a clear picture of production conditions

 It is advisable to develop a clear picture of the production conditions (cultivation, harvesting and processing) associated with your natural ingredients, as well as of features that could potentially qualify them as green products.
 If you have a raw material that offers a specific environmental advantage, you could take advantage of this feature and highlight it in your production story.
-Several examples of ways in which European cosmetic brands and retailers are highlighting the sustainability aspects of their natural ingredients in their promotional materials are displayed in Table 1.
+Several examples of ways in which European cosmetics brands and retailers are highlighting the sustainability aspects of their natural ingredients in their promotional materials are displayed in Table 1.

 One example of a company that has worked on its sustainability proposition is the Pelere Group, a Ugandan exporter of shea butter.
 The company worked closely with female harvesters and communities to improve the harvesting process of shea nuts.
 As a result, farmers have refocused their activities from environmentally destructive practices (burning shea trees for charcoal) to the sustainable harvesting of trees and the long-term conservation of the forest.
 To this end, the company communicated that the trees should be preserved in order to ensure income opportunities for their children and future generations.
 The farmers are now operating sustainably and preserving the forest in the process.

-Table 1: Promotion of the environmental features of natural ingredients for cosmetics by various companies.
+Table 1: Promotion of the environmental features of natural ingredients for cosmetics by various companies

 Natural ingredientPlant part usedExamples of companies including environmental features in their marketing campaignsPromotional feature relating to ecological sustainability

-Jojoba oilSeed of a shrub grown in arid regions
+Jojoba oil Seed of a shrub grown in arid regions

 Weleda (Germany)